senzing-garage/knowledge-base/proposals/quickstart-grpc/README.md

 Now that an environment is set up, feel free to explore Senzing.

-3. Visit [http://localhost:8260] for Jupyter Lab demonstration.
+3. For a demonstration using Jupyter Lab, visit [http://localhost:8260].
-1. Try native Python Software Development Kit (SDK) demonstrations:
+1. For a demonstration using the native Python Software Development Kit, visit [].
     1. [Try Senzing's Hello World]
     1. [Use Senzing's Truth Set data]
     1. [Map and load your own data]